Artist in Residence Program

 NPAF is looking for any sort of artist, from traditional landscapes, photographers, to performers, installations, films/video, as well as writers, poets, sound artists, and new arts media.
 Virtually any approach can find a place at Gettysburg -- what matters is vision and talent.

-This year the NPAF has introduced programmatic themes to the residencies in order to diversify the interconnection of the arts with broader demographics inclusion.
-These programs will alternate with each other through 2017.
+This year the NPAF has introduced programmatic themes to the residencies in order to diversify the interconnection of the arts with broader audiences.
 The themes are:

-U.S. Military Veteran Artists: During January, July and November 2017, Gettysburg’s Artists-in-Residence will be U.S. Military Veterans, bringing a unique perspective to arts in the park.
+U.S. Military Veteran Artists: Gettysburg’s Artists-in-Residence will be U.S. Military Veterans, bringing a unique perspective to arts in the park.

-Arts Revolver: Open to any and all artistic media including cross-overs or hybrids with any of the other programmatic themes.
+Open Category All Arts Media: Open to any and all artistic media including cross-overs or hybrids with any of the other programmatic themes.

-LiterAudiArts: NPAF’s most fascinating AiR programmatic theme focusses on many and all Linguistic, words, sounds, song and music.
-A few examples of this are poetry, screenplays, spoken word, environmental recordings, sound art, wall of sound experimentation.
+Poetry/Literaudiarts: NPAF’s most fascinating theme focusses on many and all linguistic, words, sounds, song and music.
+A few examples of this are poetry, screenplays, spoken word, environmental recordings, sound art, and wall of sound experimentation.

-"Artists-in-Residence are creating new connections with the Gettysburg community and with the American public," said Ed W. Clark, superintendent of Gettysburg National Military Park.
+"Artists-in-Residence are creating new connections with the Gettysburg community and with the American public," said Christopher Gwinn, Chief of Interpretation at Gettysburg National Military Park.
 "The artists are telling Gettysburg's stories in new, compelling ways that inspire people to learn more and help preserve these special places."

 For information about how to apply for residencies at Gettysburg and other national parks, or to learn more about how to support arts in the parks, visit the National Parks Arts Foundation or email them at email@example.com.